Audacity 3.2.0

 void CopyRange (const Envelope &orig, size_t begin, size_t end)

-void BinarySearchForTime (int &Lo, int &Hi, double t) const
+void BinarySearchForTime (int &Lo, int &Hi, double t) const noexcept

-void BinarySearchForTime_LeftLimit (int &Lo, int &Hi, double t) const
+void BinarySearchForTime_LeftLimit (int &Lo, int &Hi, double t) const noexcept

-double GetInterpolationStartValueAtPoint (int iPoint) const
+double GetInterpolationStartValueAtPoint (int iPoint) const noexcept

 Private Attributes